tannguyencse19/adminlte-vue/README.md

 2. Chưa làm:

-- Calendar: drag and drop
+- Calendar: drag and drop, day body (chưa integrate được)

 3. Bug